newhinton/disky/README.md

 -----------------
 ### License
 This app is released under the terms of the [GPLv3 license](https://gitea.felixnuesse.de/felix/disky/blob/master/LICENSE).
-There are older releases that were accidentially made under the MIT license.
+There are older releases that accidentially contained the wrong license file, namely MIT.
-I hereby relicense all former code to the GPLv3.

-The notable exception are the translations made by other users, up to this point.
-They will remain under the MIT license.
+This entire Repository is and was GPLv3, as stated by this Readme in this section, and the pill below the title on top of this document.